mwilliamson/python-vendorize/README.rst

 Dependencies you want vendorizing should be specified in ``vendorize.toml``.
 ``target`` should be a string containing the path where vendorized dependencies should be placed, relative to the directory that ``vendorize.toml`` is in.
-``requires`` should be a list of strings containing the dependencies.
+``packages`` should be a list of strings containing the dependencies.
 Each of these strings can be anything that ``pip`` would understand, such as a package name, a package name with version constraints or an URL.
 Dependencies can then be vendorized using ``python-vendorize``.